Non Foodie Days

 Next, 100% pure virgin olive oil was applied onto my hair ends to restore split ends and reduce dryness.

 Now for the most important step- application of Bee Choo's specially formulated Herbal Treatment Paste.
-The preservative-free and additives-free herbal paste is freshly made twice a week using traditional Chinese herbs like Chuan Xiong, Ginseng, Dang Gui, He Shou Wu and Ling Zhi.
+The preservative-free and additives-free herbal paste is freshly made daily using traditional Chinese herbs like Chuan Xiong, Ginseng, Dang Gui, He Shou Wu and Ling Zhi.

 The herbal paste was applied onto my entire scalp and hair.
 Fortunately, it has a pleasant smell that is not overpowering and is cooling upon application.
 And it has shown amazing results in treating hair loss.

-Personally, I have a lot of baby hair growing after 2 Bee Choo treatments spaced 1 month apart.
+Personally, I noticed a lot of baby hair growing after the 2nd Bee Choo treatment (my treatments were spaced 1 month apart).
 However, before starting these treatments I already noticed some hair regrowth because of a hair loss serum I was using.
 It is hard to say how much results are due to the serum and Bee Choo's treatments respectively.
-But somehow both of them are working to improve my hair growth.
+But somehow both of them worked to improve my hair growth.

 Apart from hair loss, Bee Choo's herbal paste is supposed to help repair damaged hair by leaving a protective layer on each strand of hair.
 The same paste can also improve itchy/oily scalp and unclog hair pores to reduce dandruff.

 The natural copper dye in the paste can even cover white/grey hair from the roots in the treatment process.
-Above shows the result on my white hair after just 1 treatment!
-White hair all covered!
+Above shows the result on my white hairs after just 1 treatment!
+White hairs all covered!

-For those who are worried about unnecessary highlights due to this treatment, you can request for a herbal paste that has contains no dye effect.
-But to achieve this, I reckon different ingredients will be used.
-I do wonder if results for the various hair and scalp conditions will vary between the different herbal paste.
+For those who are worried about unnecessary highlights due to this treatment, you can request for a herbal paste that has no dye effect.
+But to achieve this, I suppose different ingredients will be used.
+I do wonder if the two different herb paste will yield varying results.
 But I wouldn't know because I will always choose the one with dye effect!

 Step 4: Hair and Scalp Steaming